Barents Pride

 “Love should not be in exile”

-Barents Pride is an annual LGBT+ festival that has been held in the Norwegian town of Kirkenes since 2017.
-It was founded by a Russian human rights organisation, the Norwegian Helsinki Committee, Amnesty Norway and Foreningen Fri.
-The festival symbolises the unity and solidarity of the LGBT+ communities of Norway and Russia, as well as of other countries of the region.
+Barents Pride is an annual LGBT+ festival that has been held in the Norwegian city of Kirkenes since 2017.
+It was founded by a Russian human rights organization, the Norwegian Helsinki Committee, Amnesty Norway and Foreningen Fri.
+The festival symbolizes the unity and solidarity of the LGBT+ communities of Norway and Russia, as well as of other countries of the Barents region.

-The festival has become an important platform for expressing support for the rights of queer people in regions where freedom is under pressure, especially against the backdrop of homophobic and xenophobic policies in Russia.
+The festival has become an important platform for expressing support for the rights of queer people in regions where the freedoms of this group remain under threat, especially against the backdrop of homophobic and xenophobic policies in Russia.
 This year, Pride took place from the 24th to 28th of September.

 As part of the festival, an event was held on the border of Russia and Norway, near the Storskog checkpoint.
-Participants had made posters with messages for the Russian authorities.
-There was wind in the air, but the sun was shining brightly.
+Participants created posters with messages for the Russian authorities.
+It was windy outside, but the sun was shining brightly.
 A Norwegian police drone was flying in the air: the authorities made this decision for the safety of the participants.

 “We are not here for the Norwegians,” Olga, who took part in the event, said to the Barents Observer.
 “Today, it was important for us to turn specifically towards the border with Russia.
 First of all, we stand in solidarity with queers who do not have a voice in Russia, who cannot speak out, speak and love openly.”